- Register a new course

 Every year in February (Science faculty) – May (UMCU), the programme coordinators are asked to check the course content and to provide dates for the next academic year.
 Changes should be adjusted before the start of the academic year according to the Education and Examination Rules.
 If the course content is not correct, please contact dr. G. Dilaver (UMC Utrecht) or dr. S. Goubitz (Faculty of Science).

 To use Blackboard and OSIRIS you need a Solis-ID.
 If you work at the Faculty of Science or Veterinary Sciences, you automatically receive a Solis-ID and password when you are appointed at the university.
-If you work at UMCU, you can arrange a Solis-ID for teachers via scoop (in Dutch).
+If you work at UMCU, you can arrange a Solis-ID for teachers via the website of the UMC Utrecht.

 It is possible to use OSIRIS as a teacher/supervisor.
 Depending on your function and Faculty this may vary between having limited insight in a student’s file, to more elaborated rights like registration of marks.
 Depending on the Faculty where the course is taught, you can contact: